frank-1150/React-Todo-list-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About this app

+This app is built following the tutorials on MDN web docs [Getting started with React](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started).
+It's a pure frontend, single page app, but with some routing settings embedded for future use using react-router-dom module.

 ## Online Demo

-Online demo is hosted on the Codesandbox on this link: [https://codesandbox.io/s/github/frank-1150/React-Todo-list-app](React-Todo-list-app)
+Online demo is hosted on the Codesandbox on this link: [React-Todo-list-app](https://codesandbox.io/s/github/frank-1150/React-Todo-list-app)

 ## How to use